Should you list hobbies on your resume? Find out what to include and if you really need an interests section on your job application.

 Activities to include on your resume should demonstrate skills relating to the job you want.
 For example, leadership roles in clubs, event coordination, or volunteering can highlight teamwork, organization, and communication skills.
 Personal projects like freelance writing, website development, or managing a podcast show you’re creative and can manage your time.

-If you’re a student or early-career professional, include activities like being a part of student organizations, internships, or academic research projects.
+If you’re a student or early-career professional, include activities like being part of student organizations, internships, or academic research projects.
 The goal is to show initiative and passion in areas that complement your professional goals.

 What are some resume interest examples for students?